senseix/thinksy_unity_plugin/README.md

 Queue getPlayer ()
 	Get the list of players belonging to current coach/parent account and put the into a Queue.
 	return: null if fail, Queue object for success
+	example: line 235 in trigger.cs to generate a list of botton that represent available players for current coach/parent account.